-When the configuration is deployed, a response is received from each broker; these appear in the workbench.
+When the configuration is deployed, a response is received from each broker; these display in the workbench.
 However, also check each broker's local log.
 For each connection, a BIP7113 message is issued.
-To test communications, the Soccer sample application might prove useful.
-It is possible to run each part on a separate broker to test communications between them.
+To test communications, the following sample might be useful: